Adolphe (1803 privateer lugger): Capture

 The packet's master, five crew members, and three passengers were aboard Adolphe when Norfolk captured her.
 Norfolk took "Delpha" into Leith.

 Adolphe appeared on a list of French privateers captured in 1807.
-That list reports that shewas armed with four guns, and had a crew of 39.
+That list reports that she was armed with four guns, and had a crew of 39.

 Legacy

 The museum in Château de Dieppe has a model of Adolphe on display.